This method returns true if this duration is finite,

 In Javascript code it is customary to express durations with numbers representing milliseconds and in functions it's good to still allow developers to do that because it's the standard convention.

-Thus one can work with a union type like number | Duration
+Thus one can work with a union type like number | Duration.

-is given, then it is interpreted as
+And in case a number is given, then it is interpreted as

 milliseconds.